Seller's FAQs

 I’d like to sell my property.
 What do I need to do first?

 When selling a property, the first thing to do is get a valuation.
-We offer a free valuation service and will provide you with an honest appraisal of the value of your home and decide if you’d like us to sell your home for you or not.
+We offer a free property valuation service and will provide you with an honest appraisal of the value of your home and decide if you’d like us to sell your home for you or not.

 How much does it cost to sell a property?